-Refinancing After a Divorce Can Save You Time, Money, and Sanity.
+Refinancing May Help You Remove a Cosigner and Save You Time, Money, and Sanity.

 Relationships are complicated and unfortunately there may come a time when it is smart to protect your finances.
 Marital separation or divorce – of people and their finances – is one of those times.